Skip to main content

 What Is the Neurobiological Cost of Aversion?

-From a neurobiological standpoint, the two approaches recruit fundamentally different neural circuits that have opposing effects on and long-term behavioral change.
+From a neurobiological standpoint, the two approaches recruit fundamentally different neural circuits that have opposing effects on executive function and long-term behavioral change.
 Penalty-based motivation relies heavily on the amygdala, the brain’s threat detection center.
 Chronic activation of the amygdala can strengthen its connections to the prefrontal cortex (PFC), biasing cognitive processes toward threat detection and anxiety.

 This can impair higher-order executive functions managed by the PFC, such as planning, impulse control, and emotional regulation.
 An individual operating under this chronic threat may find it more difficult to make thoughtful, health-promoting choices, instead defaulting to stress-induced habits, such as consuming highly palatable, energy-dense foods, as a coping mechanism.